Turn sound ON to hear samples.

 If you are looking for something to blend in with today's sound-a-likes, look elsewhere.
 But if you want something off the beaten path - give us a listen.

-Some famous writers who couldn't perform their own songs:
+Some famous writers who did not perform in public.

-IRVING BERLIN, JEROME KERN, IRA GERSHWIN, JOHNNY MERCER, SAMMY CAHN, LERNER & LOWE, JERRY LEIBER & MIKE STOLLER, BERRY GORDY, STEPHEN SOUNDHEIM, HOLLAND & DOZIER, HAL DAVID, THE BERGMANS,etc.
+IRVING BERLIN, COLE PORTER (House parties only), JEROME KERN, RICHARD ROGERS, IRA GERSHWIN, JOHNNY MERCER (but he could sing), SAMMY CAHN, LERNER & LOWE, JERRY LEIBER & MIKE STOLLER, BERRY GORDY, STEPHEN SOUNDHEIM, HOLLAND & DOZIER, HAL DAVID, THE BERGMANS,etc.

 Our history of song submission started in 1984 and ended in 1996.
 We submitted to publishers, record companies and artists.
 In that time, 3 songs were published.
 Nothing happen.
 During this interlude (before the internet), a personal submission list would read as follows: